ppwwyyxx/wechat-dump/README.md

 			+ `./android-interact.sh imei`
 			+ Call `*#06#` on your phone
 			+ Find IMEI in system settings
-		+ Decrypt database, will produce decrypted.db:
+		+ Decrypt database, will produce `decrypted.db`:
 		```
 		./decrypt_db.sh <path to EnMicroMsg.db> <imei> <uin>
 		```
-+ Get WeChat user resource directory from your phone:
++ Get WeChat user resource directory from your phone to `resource` directory:
 	+ `./android-interact.sh res`		# you might need to change the resource location in this script if the default doesn't work

 #### Run: